Is a Graphic Design Degree Worth It or Worthless?

-Nearly every graphic design hopeful will inevitably ask the same question sooner or later: Is a graphic design degree really worth it?
+Nearly every graphic design hopeful will inevitably ask the same question sooner or later: Is a graphic design degree worth it, really?

-For many professions, acquiring a formal education is non-negotiable.
+For many professions, acquiring a formal education is nonnegotiable.
 For example, pilots or surgeons don’t have the option to bypass formal instruction or teach themselves the tricks of the trade.
-But as an aspiring graphic designer, you need to decide if you want to earn a degree or be a self-taught designer.
+But as an aspiring graphic designer, you need to decide whether you want to earn a degree or be a self-taught designer.

 Is a graphic design degree necessary?
 The honest answer is no. There are plenty of video tutorials and step-by-step articles that can help introduce you to the industry and demonstrate basic software skills.

 But is a graphic design degree worth it?
 If you aspire to make a splash in the industry, the answer is “Yes.”
 We combined government data, real-time market intelligence and expert insight to identify four benefits that come with earning a graphic design degree.

 4 Reasons a Graphic Design degree is worth it

 While it may seem quick and easy to jump right in and learn as you go, there are clear benefits that come with taking the time to undergo a formal graphic design education.
 From the knowledge and instruction you receive while in school to the opportunities available to you after graduation, the advantages are abundant.

 You’re likely to be eligible for more jobs